Les Grosses Têtes: On television

 A TV version aired in 1985 on Antenne 2 to celebrate its 2500th show, followed by another in 1992 for the 5000th show on TF1.
 A regular TV version aired on TF1 from 1992 to 1997 on Saturday evenings, with the same principles as the radio show.
 It attracted 11.2 million viewers.

 Les Grosses Tetes has had many more special TV shows since then on France 2.

 Reception and criticism

 Les Grosses Tetes is the most popular show on RTL.
 Nevertheless it has been criticised for its crude humour with elements of racism, sexism and homophobia.

 On 27 March 1996, Philippe Bouvard, Vincent Perrot, and the president of TF1 Patrick Le Lay were fined for having provoked racial hatred by telling a riddle comparing Muslim women to robbers.

-The Association of LGBT Journalists investigated the show in 2020, noting homophobic and sexist humour as well as jokes about Romanians and Roma being thieves, and Asian people being responsible for the Covid-19 pandemic.
+The Association of LGBT Journalists investigated the show in 2020, noting homophobic and sexist humour as well as jokes about Romanians and Roma being thieves, and Asian people being responsible for the COVID-19 pandemic.

+The accusations were considered baseless by Laurent Ruquier, the host, who is openly gay as well as various "sociétaires", daily participants, many of whom are gay, women and from ethnic minorities.